 But flying JetBlue hasn’t been all blue skies.
 Barger was the airline’s chief operating officer when a winter storm struck in February 2007, stranding hundreds of passengers on the tarmac for up to 11 hours in some places.
 The event threw the company into turmoil, lifted Barger to the rank of CEO, and taught everyone in the industry some valuable lessons.
 One, he said, was simple: “Mother Nature, she’s going to win.
 So let her win.”
 Another was for the company to cool its jets, so to speak, and grow at a more measured pace.

-The open secret to JetBlue’s success isn’t just that the company has strong financials and the best seats and airfares, Barger said.
+The open secret to JetBlue’s success isn’t strong financials or having the best seats or airfares—although the company has them, Barger said.
 “At the end of the day, that can all be replicated,” he said.
 “It does come down to the human equation.
 It’s our frontline crew members who are making the difference.”

 JetBlue employees are not unionized, and Barger is proud of that.
 “I just don’t think you have to pay somebody to speak for you in terms of how we’re building our culture,” he said.
 “We want the loyalty to the company as opposed to the third party.”